hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 Now that the plugin has been installed and customized, it's time to learn how to use it.

 ## Step 1:
-The first step in using the plugin is to select one of 32 NHL teams from the drop-down list that was created when the webpage was loaded.
+The first step in using the plugin is to select one of 32 NHL teams from the drop-down list that was created when the webpage was loaded.<br>
 ![dropDownOnly](https://user-images.githubusercontent.com/59344045/144541716-f70608e7-ccc3-4d9d-a8e0-258a9d1dc0b3.png)

 ## Step 2:
-After a team has been selected in Step 1, click the Proceed button.
+After a team has been selected in Step 1, click the Proceed button.<br>
 ![button](https://user-images.githubusercontent.com/59344045/144542256-77937fc3-37d3-4c49-87f5-01a02650e3c1.png)

 ## Step 3:
 Once the button is clicked, the plugin will initiate and a popup overlay will be displayed over the current content of the webpage.
-There is an "X" located in the upper right hand corner that must be clicked in order to close the popup.
+There is an "X" located in the upper right hand corner of the popup that must be clicked in order to close it.
 While the popup is open, another instance of the popup cannot be generated.
 It must be first closed and then restart the process.
+To prevent such actions, the Proceed button becomes disabled once the popup is launched and will only be re-enabled once it has been closed.<br>
 ![popup-demo1](https://user-images.githubusercontent.com/59344045/144542437-18d908cc-6cbd-437c-a5a4-ee24af03860a.png)
 ![popup-demo2](https://user-images.githubusercontent.com/59344045/144542443-87544fc0-66a6-4271-9f0d-d2d9ea988557.png)